-The College maintains Student Professional Liability insurance on all students and instructors while at externship or clinical sites.
+The College maintains Student Professional Liability insurance on all students and instructors while at externship sites.
 Student Professional Liability insurance is malpractice insurance that is intended to pay claims made against a student or an instructor by a third party, such as a patient in the student's care, for injury the third party incurred while being cared for by the student.

-All students on clinical sites or externship sites are supervised by approved faculty or clinical on-site personnel.
-Each student is covered only while supervised at a clinical or externship site.
+All students on clinical sites or externship sites are supervised by approved faculty or externship on-site personnel.
+Each student is covered only while supervised at an externship site.
 Coverage ceases upon termination of the student's enrollment, either by graduation, withdrawal, or dismissal.